A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Incorporation Approach

-\textbf{Multi-Scale}.
-One big challenge for time series analysis is that there are intricate entangled temporal dynamics among time series data.
-To address this challenge, some methods try to solve it in terms of frequency domain.
-They disentangle temporal patterns by decomposing time series data into different frequency components. \cite{SFM_2017} separates the memory states of RNN into different frequency states such that they can explicitly learn the dependencies of both the low and high frequency patterns. \cite{ZhangAQ_kdd_2017} explicitly decomposes trading patterns into various frequency components and each component models a particular frequency of latent trading pattern underlying the fluctuation of stock price.
-Recently, wavelet-based models have shown competitive performances since wavelet transform can retain both time and frequency information and obtain multi-resolution representations. \cite{WangWLW_kdd_2018} proposes a wavelet-based neural network structure for building frequency-aware deep learning models for time series analysis. \cite{Wen_sigmod_2021} applies maximal overlap discrete wavelet transform to decouple time series into multiple levels of wavelet coefficients and then detect single periodicity at each level.
+\paragraph{\textbf{Multi-Scale}} One big challenge for time series analysis is that there are intricate entangled temporal dynamics among time series data.
+To address this challenge, some methods try to solve it in terms of the frequency domain.
+They disentangle temporal patterns by decomposing time series data into different frequency components.
+SFM~\cite{SFM_2017} separates the memory states of RNN into different frequency states such that they can explicitly learn the dependencies of both the low- and high-frequency patterns. \cite{ZhangAQ_kdd_2017} explicitly decomposes trading patterns into various frequency components and each component models a particular frequency of latent trading pattern underlying the fluctuation of stock price.
+Recently, wavelet-based models have shown competitive performances since wavelet transform can retain both time and frequency information and obtain multi-resolution representations. \cite{WangWLW_kdd_2018} proposes a wavelet-based neural network structure for building frequency-aware deep learning models for time series analysis. \cite{Wen_sigmod_2021} applies maximal overlap discrete wavelet transform to decouple time series into multiple levels of wavelet coefficients and then detect single periodicity at each level. \cite{WangYJ023} devises a novel data-dependent wavelet attention mechanism for dynamic frequency analysis of non-stationary time series analysis. \cite{YangLWZPW23} proposes an end-to-end graph enhanced Wavelet learning framework for long sequence forecasting which utilizes DWT to represent MTS in the wavelet domain.